flaneurette/Artisan/README.md

 Accepting iDEAL, Apple Pay, Bancontact, SOFORT Banking, Creditcard, SEPA Bank transfer, SEPA Direct debit, PayPal, Belfius Direct Net, KBC/CBC, paysafecard, ING Home'Pay, Giropay, EPS, Przelewy24, Postepay, In3, Klarna (Pay now, Pay later, Slice it, Pay in 3), Giftcard and Voucher online payments without fixed monthly costs or any punishing registration procedures.

 # Requirements
-- Ideally PHP >= 7.2, MySQL, mod_rewrite, although Artisan was able to run on lower versions of PHP.
+- PHP >= 7.2, MySQL, mod_rewrite.
+  Although Artisan was able to run on lower versions of PHP.
 However, PHP 8 is supported and recommended.
 - Up-to-date OpenSSL (or other SSL/TLS toolkit)
 - MySQL STRICT_TRANS_TABLES need to be disabled, if not Artisan will not work properly.